Our Mission Statement:

 Some other interesting facts concerning our police service board include:

 Police Services Board meetings are open to the public.
-The following dates and times are subject to change.

 Contact information for the board: